What We Do

 Facilitate Emergency Partnerships

-Serve as the liaison to county, regional, state, federal, volunteer, and private partners in order to prepare for and effectively respond to and quickly recover from all-hazards type events.
+The Emergency Manager serves as the liaison to county, regional, state, federal, volunteer, and private partners in order to prepare for and effectively respond to and quickly recover from all-hazards type events.

 Enhance Response Coordination